This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 My Sous Vide Prime Rib is tender, juicy, and perfectly cooked every time.
 This is a fantastic dish for the holidays, so prepare to wow your family and celebrate with ease!

-Cooking with a sous vide machine will save you time in the kitchen, make you will feel like a master chef, and cleanup is a breeze!
+Cooking with sous vide machine will save you time in the kitchen, make you will feel like a master chef, and cleanup is a breeze!
 Sous vide cooking allows the prime rib to cook in its juices, which means you get a succulent prime rib every time!

-- Best Sous Vide Ribeye Roast
+- Sous Vide Prime Rib Roast

-- Cooking Sous Vide
+- Sous Vide Prime Rib Ingredients

 - How to Sous Vide Prime Rib

 - Cooking Prime Rib in the Sous Vide

 - Garlic Herb Butter Prime Rib